Listen to Dr. Risk's Radio Show on Mold.

 It is important to address mold issues as soon as they are identified in order to prevent the onset of health problems.
 If you suspect that you may have mold in your house, it is important to have a professional mold inspection performed to identify where mold is present and to recommend the appropriate course of action for removal.
 Keep in mind that mold removal should only be done by a professional who is trained and qualified to handle the task.

 Common symptoms of mold toxicity include:

-Mental Health: moodiness, personality changes, addictions, inappropriate speech content (verbal abuse, swearing), stress with transition or change, social deficits (making others uncomfortable), new aggressiveness, increased dependence in a child or adult, anxiety, Depression, difficulty learning, ADHD, disobedience.
+Mental health: moodiness, personality changes, addictions, inappropriate speech content (verbal abuse, swearing), stress with transition or change, social deficits, new aggressiveness, increased dependence in a child or adult, anxiety, depression, difficulty learning, ADHD, disobedience

 Heart: blood pressure irregularities, palpitations

 It is important to note that not everyone will experience symptoms of mold exposure and some people may be more sensitive to mold than others.
 Symptoms can also vary depending on the type of mold and the length of exposure.
 Also, not all symptoms listed above are specific to mold exposure, and it is always important to consult with a qualified medical professional for proper diagnosis and treatment.